Shopify/shop-minis-examples/README.md

 ## About

-Shop Minis are lightweight, fast-loading components that enable rich shopping experiences.
-This repository contains various examples demonstrating how to build and integrate Shop Minis into your applications.
+Shop Minis are lightweight, mini apps that enable you to build rich shopping experiences inside Shop.

 ## Getting Started